Retford: Flooding

 Retford lies in the Idle River Valley and low-lying areas are prone to flooding.
 Flooding is confined to the well-defined and wide flood plain of the Idle, and areas above the flood plain or on sandstone (to the west) do not flood.
-To the north and east the land is clay and the area was historically marshy (see Isle of Axholm), but was drained by Dutch engineers under Cornelius Vermuyden in the 17th century.
+To the north and east the land is clay and the area was historically marshy (see Isle of Axholme), but was drained by Dutch engineers under Cornelius Vermuyden in the 17th century.

 Hardmoors, which is adjacent to the Idle at Ordsall, was so called because it floods and freezes in winter.
 According to the Environment Agency, which has a gauge on the Idle at Ordsall (location ID 4164) for 90% of the time since monitoring began the Idle has had a depth of between 0.19m and 0.85m.
 In 2020 the range was 0.22m to 0.86m.
-The highest level ever recorded since the gauge was put in place was 1.65m, reached on 27 June 2007 at 10:30am, which was at the apex of the 2007 floods.
+The highest level ever recorded since the gauge was put in place was 1.79m, reached on 22 October 2023, which was during Storm Babet.

 In 1947, an article in The Retford Times by Rev. W.P.
 McFarren notes that Moorgate (one of the principal streets) derives from the Anglo-Saxon 'mor' meaning a marsh.
 The author notes that across Moorgate there runs a brook commonly called 'The Beck', which floods annually.
-He comments that "The soil here is largely clay, and Moorgate was well called the 'morgata' - the miry street".
+He comments that "The soil here is largely clay, and Moorgate was well called the 'morgata' – the miry street".

 Many floods are recorded in the historical record including: